Kkevsterrr/geneva_website/content/posts/usenix21-weaponizing-censors.md

 ---

 This work was presented at [USENIX Security 2021](https://www.usenix.org/conference/usenixsecurity21/presentation/bock) and received a Distinguished Paper Award.
+Our conference talk is also available [here](https://www.youtube.com/watch?v=OSfgTbjb3og).

 **Summary:**